ava-labs/ortelius/docs/deployment.md

 ## Running Ortelius

 Ortelius is a collection of services.
-The full stack consists of the Producer, Indexer, and API which can all be started from the single binary:
+The full stack consists of the Indexer, and API which can all be started from the single binary:

 ```
 ortelius stream indexer -c path/to/config.json